RaulDuca/php-hackathon-2022/README.md

 ### Testing
 In this section, please list the steps and/ or tools you've used in order to test the behaviour of your solution.
+App testing was made by me.

 ## Feedback
 In this section, please let us know what is your opinion about this experience and how we can improve it:

 1. Have you ever been involved in a similar experience?
 If so, how was this one different?
+  I wasn't involved in a project like this.
 2. Do you think this type of selection process is suitable for you?
+  I believe this type of selection is suitable for me because it can show the way a person sees and approach a problem.
+Knowing more technologies surely helps in creating the app but the lateral and analytical thinking are the main points to be considered.
 3. What's your opinion about the complexity of the requirements?
+  The requirements were complex and challenging, just the way it had to be, maybe a bit lower.
 4. What did you enjoy the most?
+  I enjoyed beeing part of a big project and having the support provided by the hiring comittee
 5. What was the most challenging part of this anti hackathon?
+  The most challenging part was not beeing able to use more advanced technologies since I did not studied them.
 6. Do you think the time limit was suitable for the requirements?
+  I don't think the time limit was suitable.
 7. Did you find the resources you were sent on your email useful?
+  Yes I did.
 8. Is there anything you would like to improve to your current implementation?
+  I would like to add more options on the admin side, being able to modify the schedule and view more data from the database.
 9. What would you change regarding this anti hackathon?
+  I think it was good, can't say i would want to change something in particular.